Individualizing beauty marketing: The omnichannel experience

 Both of these essentials—individualization and omnichannel reach—thrive on data.
 The good news?
 Brands often possess an incredible variety of data, encompassing everything from demographic and email profiles to CRM and purchase history.
 The bad news?
 The sources of this data often remain disconnected and dispersed, not only among the brand’s internal silos but across its networks of distributors and stores.

 Overcoming such fragmentation requires more than simply consolidating existing siloed data.
 Consumers today are always on the move, often using multiple identities in the process.
 Beauty brands must have the capability to unravel these identities and recognize the individual consumer, regardless of the device or touchpoint.
-This unified view, augmented with the rich insights of a consolidated data platform, creates a solid foundation for individualized, omnichannel customer engagement.
+This unified view, augmented with the rich insights of a consolidated audience data management platform, creates a solid foundation for individualized, omnichannel customer engagement.

 Strategizing the beauty experiences